TomLiTao/MTL_Chi/README.md

 ## Code structure

-The main code for implementing predicition can be found in the model/ folder. load_data contains the code for loading data from csv and pk files. data_preprocessing contains the normalization steps before input to the model. modelstrucutre contains the chi_model architecture. utils contains a few utility functions, including model saving and loading.
+The main code for implementing prediction can be found in the model/ folder. load_data contains the code for loading data from csv and pk files. data_preprocessing contains the normalization steps before input to the model. modelstructure contains the chi_model architecture. utils contains a few utility functions, including model saving and loading.

 ## Demo data